yochaigal/cairn/more-content/backgrounds/herbalist.md

 | 4    | **Artificial Flowers** | A bouquet fashioned out of felt, wax, wire and other materials.
 It looks real as long as it is not closely observed, and is rather resplendent.
 Its odor resembles that of a person's favorite flower. |
 | 5    | **Seed Bomb**         | Three dirt clods held tightly together in small canvas sacks.
 Their contents explodes on impact, showering their target with dirt and a multitude of seeds. |
 | 6    | **Duda**          | A brownish root that looks almost like a tiny sleeping human.
 At first it fits snugly into your backpack, but comes alive when splashed with a bit of milk.
 Tell it where you (and only you) want to go, and suddenly you'll find yourself there.
 Each time it wakes it grows by a factor of two. |

+## Debt
+- The party trespassed over an invisible boundary maintained by the **Wooden Dead**, a faction of benign Forest Liches.
+They now demand you plant a new grove of rare (and expensive) corpsewood trees.
+Until this debt is paid, trees and plants wilt at your touch.